IQ, OQ, and PQ constitute the 3Q’s of Software Validation Process.

 The answer was a pause and thus, we decided to discuss it.
 And that is how it started – Wireframe/Prototype Testing :) Continue reading →

-Personal Note: It’s a great opportunity for a QA/Tester to be a CMMI Appraisal Team Member (ATM).
-ATM gets extensive exposure of a complete CMMI model.
-If your organization is going for appraisal and you get an opportunity to be an ATM, grab it.
-It’s an achievement you will like to mention in your resume.
+Personal Note: It’s a great opportunity for any QA/Tester to be a CMMI Appraisal Team Member (ATM).
+ATM gets an extensive exposure of a complete CMMI model.
+If your organization is going for appraisal and if you get an opportunity to be an ATM, grab it.
+It’s an achievement that you will like to add on to your resume.

 FMEA is mostly used by the upper management or stakeholders.
 In practice, the testers get little insights into this technique.
 But now the trend is changing and I feel if the testers understand this concept properly, they can drive their thought process of Continue reading →